PeterCamilleri/CX16/tools/README.md

 included a simulator that allowed me to develop automated test tools.
 These tools may be found in the [**t65**](../t65) folder.

+In the mean time, there are a few areas where a little extra explanation would come in handy, especially for those less familiar with compiler tool sets.

+### File Names

+Different operating systems have different restrictions on the characters allowed in the name of a file.
+To avoid grief, the most crucial rule is to avoid the use of file names containing embedded spaces or punctuation.
+To make file names easier to read and handle it would be a good idea to choose file names that consist of lower case letters and words joined by underscore "_" characters.

 wip

 The initial work on the CX16 project will be done with the [cc65]